 Collecting information from these various sources can be a prolonged exercise and sometimes when information is not readily available or is unclear, interim payments can be made.
 These payments will be deducted from any final settlement figure ultimately agreed.

 Decisions are sent in writing to the claimant and written confirmation of acceptance is required within 90 days if you are happy with the outcome.
-Failure to do so can result in withdrawal of the offer.
+Failure to provide this can result in withdrawal of the offer.
 Compensation awards for young people under 18 are held in bank accounts accessible when the child reaches adulthood.

 Often there are very involved and complex aspects of a criminal injuries claim which would be better pursued by a specialist personal injury lawyer.
 However, please be aware that the CICA will not pay any legal costs you may have.
-Our team are more than happy to find out more about your claim and any charges will be outlined before work commences.
+At Jefferies, our team of solicitors are more than happy to find out more about your claim and any charges will be outlined before work commences.

 You can seek compensation through the CICA while simultaneously using a personal injury lawyer to pursue an employer for compensation if you had an injury at work.
 However, if both claims are successful, the CICA will expect reimbursement.